 I bought this when it came out 2 years ago, because I’m often impulsive and, apparently, a bit of a masochist.
-This book was originally supposed to be a special Batman OGN, with Batman fighting members of Al-Qaeda, who launch a series of terrorist attacks in Gotham City, but after several years of development he took the project away from DC, removed all references to Batman and those characters, and eventually published it on Legendary Comics.
-Frank Miller has made no secret about why he created this book, and his feeling towards Muslims, whom he thinks are ALL terrorists, because Islam is a violent religion.
+This book was originally supposed to be a special Batman original graphic novel, with Batman fighting members of Al-Qaeda, who launch a series of terrorist attacks in Gotham City, but after several years of development Frank Miller took the project away from DC, removed all references to Batman and those characters, and eventually published it on Legendary Comics.
+Frank Miller has made no secret about why he created this book, and his feeling towards Muslims, whom he thinks are ALL terrorists, because (according to him) Islam is a violent religion.
 Period.
 Nevertheless, I truly tried to be as…fair and balanced…as I could be when reading this.
 I mean, I paid full-price for this thing, so of course I wanted to like it.